 When horrible or overwhelming things happen to us, whether incidentally or over a long period of time, they can leave profound, living scars that interfere with our ability to be fully alive in the present.

-During traumatic events, our brains respond in ways that protect us from fully experiencing what's happening.
-This is a useful coping strategy for getting through an extremely stressful situation, but it can also lead to unconscious, long-lasting shifts in how we experience and engage with the world and ourselves.
+During traumatic events, our nervous system responds in ways that protects us from fully experiencing what's happening.
+This is a useful coping mechanism for surviving unbearable stress, but it can also lead to unconscious, long-lasting shifts in how we experience and engage with the world and ourselves.
 Traumatic conditioning plays out in myriad ways in the present.

 You may find yourself overly agitated or inexplicably depressed; you may react strangely to certain sights, sounds or smells; you may suffer from nightmares or sleep trouble; you may have unpleasant flashbacks or intrusive thoughts; you may find yourself getting highly emotionally reactive or "shutting down" in relationships.
 You may feel numb, or you might be anxious most of the time.
 These are just some of the symptoms that can emerge after a traumatic event.

 How I help: I treat trauma through two highly effective, biology-based methods: